 City Manager then presents to the City Council for their review, a budget estimate of the expenditures and revenues of all the City's Departments and Divisions.
 Two (2) public hearings are then conducted to inform the taxpayers of the proposed budget, to receive their comments, and respond to their questions on the proposed budget.
 A majority affirmative vote of the quorum is needed to adopt the budget, which is legally enacted prior to October 1st by the passage of an Ordinance.
 Section 4.5 of the City Charter provides the Council must adopt the budget by Ordinance.
 The City's budget is approved at the fund level.
 The City Manager may adjust the adopted budget for adjustments within a fund.
 The City Council must approve all other budget amendments as well as supplemental appropriations with the exception of grant revenues and debt proceeds, which can be amended by the City Manager.
-Budget to actual comparisons are provided in this report for the City's General Fund (page 69), Transportation Fund (page 70), Capital Projects Fund (page 79), Debt Service Fund (page 80), Grants Fund (page 81), and Special Revenue Funds: State Housing Initiatives Partnership (SHIP), Community Development Block Grant Fund (CDBG), Development Service Fund, Law Enforcement Trust Fund, Impact Fees, Brick Paver and Special Taxing District (page 84-87).
+Budget to actual comparisons are provided in this report for the City's General Fund (page 70), Transportation Fund (page 71), Capital Projects Fund (page 80), Grants Fund (page 81), Special Revenue Funds: State Housing Initiatives Partnership (SHIP), Community Development Block Grant Fund (CDBG), Development Service Fund, Law Enforcement Trust Fund, Impact Fees, Brick Paver and Special Taxing District (page 82-87), Debt Service Fund (page 88) and Community Redevelopment Fund (page 89).